 Commissions.
 These typically don’t apply if the 401(k) plan is held with a mutual fund family.
-But if the account is held within an investment brokerage, there will usually be a commission charge on any trades involving stocks, exchange traded funds, or even mutual funds.
+But if the account is held within an investment brokerage, there will usually be a commission charge on any trades involving stocks, exchange-traded funds, or even mutual funds.

-The commission is usually a flat fee, ranging $5 to $10 per trade, whether buying or selling a security for fund position.
-Though commissions may not be a significant fee on a large account that is traded infrequently, it can become a major expense if you are an active trader.
+The commission is usually a flat fee, ranging from $5 to $10 per trade, whether buying or selling a security for fund position.
+Though commissions may not be a significant fee on a large account that is traded infrequently, they can become a major expense if you are an active trader.

 Mutual fund loads.
-These are something akin to commissions, however they are paid to a mutual fund.
+These are something akin to commissions, however, they are paid to a mutual fund.
 They are a percentage of the mutual fund position you are buying or selling, and generally range between 1% and 3%.
 Fund loads can be charged on purchase (“front-end load”), or on the sale of the mutual fund position (“back-end load”, but also referred to as either “redemption fees” or “deferred sales charges”).
 And on some mutual funds, they can be charged at both ends, such as 1% at purchase and 1% on sale.

-Loads are not typically charged on exchange traded funds (ETFs), so you might favor these investments if they are included in your plan.
+Loads are not typically charged on exchange-traded funds (ETFs), so you might favor these investments if they are included in your plan.

-Learn More About Exchange Traded Funds (EFTs)
+Learn More About Exchange-Traded Funds (EFTs)

 12(b)-1 fees.
 These are fees that are charged within a mutual fund.
 You'll never actually see the fees being deducted.
 Mutual funds charge these fees to pay for commissions paid to brokers, advertising costs, and any other charges involved in the marketing of the fund.
 They can range between 0.25% and 1.00% of the net asset value of the fund per year.